jojozhuang/jojozhuang.github.io/_posts/2016-03-29-data-structure-stack.md

         head = null;
     }

-    // Add value to the beginning of the list public void push(int value) {
+    // Add element to the beginning of the list public void push(int value) {
         ListNode oldHead = head;
         head = new ListNode(value);
         head.next = oldHead;
     }

-    // Remove value from the beginning of the list public int pop() throws Exception {
+    // Remove value from the beginning of the list and return the value public int pop() throws Exception {
         if (head == null) {
             throw new Exception();